constantindjonkam/WordPairGenerator/README.md

 # WordPairGenerator

 This app helps you generate random word pairs.
-You have higher chances of finding a nice unique name for your brand or whatever.
+Chances of finding a nice unique name for your brand or whatever with this app is pretty high.

-## Getting Started
+## Description

 This project was written with the Dart framework, Flutter.
 This is actually my first app written with this framework.

+## Screenshots

 ![photo_2021-08-29_00-20-08](https://user-images.githubusercontent.com/70917662/131238281-3f7c105d-c658-4928-8ca8-7ccb60250214.jpg)